-Japan to require COVID tests for all visitors from China
+Japan to require COVID-19 tests for all visitors from China

 “There are growing worries in Japan,” Kishida said.
 “We have decided to take a temporary special measure to respond to the situation.”

+China has been “refining our COVID response in light of the evolving situation” while working with the global community, Chinese Foreign Ministry spokesperon Wang Wenbin said Tuesday.

+In a nuanced criticism to tightening of border measures by Japan and India, Wang said: “China believes that the pandemic measures should be science-based and appropriate and should not affect normal personnel exchanges.”

-Japan’s new measure aims to “prevent rapid increase of the infections in this country” and is not intended to stop global movement of the people, Kishida said.
+Japan’s new measure aims to “prevent rapid increase of infections in this country” and is not intended to stop global movement of people, Kishida said.
 Japan will act flexibly while watching the development in China, he added, including halting the planned increase of flights between Japan and China “just to be safe.”

 Direct flights between the two countries will be limited to four major Japanese airports for the time being, government officials said.

-“The measure is not going to affect Japan’s policy to continue with our ongoing transition toward a ‘with COVID’ lifestyle carefully and steadily while watching the infections at home,” Kishida said.
+“The measure is not going to affect Japan’s policy to continue with our ongoing transition toward a ‘with-COVID’ lifestyle carefully and steadily while watching the infections at home,” Kishida said.

-Japan earlier this year stopped requiring COVID-19 tests for entrants who had at least three COVID-19 shots — part of the country’s careful easing of measures after virtually closing its borders to foreign tourists for about two years.
+Japan earlier this year stopped requiring COVID-19 tests for entrants who had at least three shots — part of the country’s careful easing of measures after virtually closing its borders to foreign tourists for about two years.